agoda-com/standards-c-sharp/docs/services/avoid-constructor-over-injection.md

 }
 ```

 The domain concern of order collection - which was before implicit - has now been made explicit.
-Now we can delegate order collection to its own service, our `OrderProcessor` class now only requires 3 dependencies:
+Now we can delegate this convern to its own service, our `OrderProcessor` class only requires 3 dependencies:

 ```c#
 public class OrderProcessor